 - Punctuation marks, including dots and exclamation marks, that you put at the end of the line, will start at the RTL line

 - When using links with RTL enabled, the link starts with a slash (/).
 Links will be read by all browsers and email clients correctly even if English (Or any left to right language) is set as the default in a browser

 - We do not mirror the flow of email columns so your email design remains the way you built it

 How to write RTL text in direct and automated campaigns

-- Create or open an email that uses the New Email Designer.
+- Create or open an email that uses the Email Designer.

-- Click the “Appearance” tab that appears on the right pane of the designer.
+- Click the “Global Settings” tab that appears on the right pane of the designer.

 - Under “General Settings, activate the “RTL” option.

 Things to consider when optimizing emails for RTL

 Numerals are always read left to right no matter what language they are written in.

 If you add a country calling code, be sure to omit spaces and any punctuation marks like dashes and brackets in it.
 Otherwise, your phone number will not be correct.